dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 By reading this paper, you will develop a deeper understanding of architecture drift and erosion, the limitations of manual reviews, the benefits of automation, and important considerations when evaluating architecture review solutions.

 ## Solution requirements
-This section describes the requirements to implement the solution.
+This section outlines the requirements for implementing the solution.
-This set of requirements are not limited and might be extended based on real project needs.
+It is important to note that these requirements are not exhaustive and can be extended based on the specific needs of the project.
-First, it starts from description of the solution modes and inputs, and then it switches to the solution integration and user interaction.
-After it describes the solution output with such quality attributes like modifiability, extendibility and configurability.
+The requirements are categorized into solution modes and inputs, solution integration and user interaction, and solution output with quality attributes like modifiability, extendibility, and configurability.

 ### Solution modes
 The following modes shall be supported to run the solution: